-“There is something very unique about Montreal” says district m CMO Adrian Pyke “I’ve been lucky enough to live in lots of places, and no where do you get the sense of community and desire to give back like you do here.
+“There is something very unique about Montreal” says district m CMO Adrian Pike “I’ve been lucky enough to live in lots of places, and no where do you get the sense of community and desire to give back like you do here.
 C’est Incroyable.
 We’re very happy to sponsor an initiative that supports our young entrepreneurs”

 With backing from big multinationals like Accenture, IBM, Bell Canada and BDC Capital, as well as fast-growing startups like district m, Dialogue, Element AI, and Lighthouse Labs, this year’s AI Startup Weekend is poised to be the best yet.

 But it’s not all sunshine and roses.
 While it’s a great opportunity for personal and professional growth, at the end of the day Startup Weekend is still a competition, one that’s been likened to “a hackathon on steroids”; not only do the participants need to go through the herculean task of developing their prototype over a weekend, they also need to back it up with a solid business plan and a flawless pitch.

 “I’ve seen things get very heated.
 You need an immense amount of focus, dedication, and skills to make something happen,” said Michelle Yu, one of organizers for last year’s Global Startup Weekend and this year’s organizing lead.
 “However, Startup Weekend participants thrive under this pressure, and form connections that take them down very exciting paths in their lives.
 Whether you want to make new friends and connections in Montreal community, or you’re someone looking for your next co-founder, I can’t think of a better place to find these diamonds”